s990093/TradingSimPro/README.md

 ## Contributing

 We welcome contributions from the community!
 If you'd like to help improve TradingSimPro, please feel free to submit pull requests, report issues, or suggest new features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Start simulating your trading strategies today with **TradingSimPro** and take your trading to the next level!